 A cannabis concentrate produced that preserves the full cannabinoid and terpene contents of the raw cannabis plant.
-The goal of a full spectrum extract is to maintain the complex range of desirable compounds in a cannabis plant without altering them through decarboxylation or oxidation.
+The goal of a full-spectrum extract is to maintain the complex range of desirable compounds in a cannabis plant without altering them through decarboxylation or oxidation.
 Full Spectrum Cannabis Oil (FSCO) and Full Extract Cannabis Oil (FECO) are common designations synonymous with full spectrum extract.
 Popular extracts that may be considered full spectrum include sauce, live resin, High Terpene Full Spectrum Extract (HTFSE), and High Cannabinoid Full Spectrum Extract (HCFSE).

-“Do you know if this sauce is a full spectrum extract?”
+Do you know if this sauce is a full spectrum extract?

-“If you're looking for better cannabis flavor, try this High Terpene Full Spectrum Extract.”
+If you're looking for better cannabis flavor, try this High Terpene Full Spectrum Extract.

-What exactly does Full Spectrum mean?
+What does full-spectrum mean?

 In a cannabis context, the term spectrum is used to describe the range of compounds produced by the plant's trichome glands that can potentially produce therapeutic effects.
 In other words, the full spectrum means the full range of compounds that are produced within the trichome gland.

-The goal of a full spectrum extract is to capture all of the available compounds from the trichomes without altering them, leaving behind the undesirable fats, waxes, and lipids that hold the desirable compounds together.
+The goal of a full-spectrum extract is to capture all of the available compounds from the trichomes without altering them, leaving behind the undesirable fats, waxes, and lipids that hold the desirable compounds together.

 Each cultivar, or cultivated variety of the cannabis plant, produces a unique chemical profile — the production and expression of which is greatly influenced by environment.
 Terpene content is strongly inherited, for example, while the total terpene yield per weight of plant tissue is much more dependent on environmental factors.
 Each unique chemical profile makes up the unique spectrum offered by a given cultivar.
 That's why it's possible for two plants of the same cultivar to have differing chemical profiles, especially when subjected to different environmental stresses during cultivation.

 Decarboxylation is when a compound loses carbon atoms and releases carbon dioxide, either by heat or prolonged overexposure to environmental stress.
 THCA, for example, does not produce intoxicating effects until it is decarboxylated into the active compound THC.
 Acidic cannabinoids may decarboxylate into neutral forms on their own, however, depending on the conditions of drying and storage processes.
 Acidic cannabinoids may offer therapeutic benefits that differ from that of their neutral counterparts, so users may not want to use extracts that have been decarboxylated.

-Full spectrum extracts preserve cannabinoids in their acidic form.
+Full-spectrum extracts preserve cannabinoids in their acidic form.

 The cannabis plant will produce an ever-evolving set of compounds while the plant is growing.
 Cannabinoids and terpenes are produced in the trichome through biosynthesis, in which enzymes catalyze a series of chemical reactions to produce complex molecules from simple (smaller) molecules.
 Think of enzymes as tiny biological machines that use chemical energy rather than mechanical energy to build structures — namely terpenes and acidic cannabinoids.

 Studies have found that upwards of 30% of monoterpenes (terpenes with two isoprene units — as opposed to the three isoprene units of sesquiterpenes, four isoprene units of diterpenes, and so on) produced during the flowering phase are lost in the drying process.
 This loss of monoterpenes will change the spectrum of available compounds in dried and cured cannabis.
 This tells us that the full spectrum of available compounds is actually relative to the point in which those compounds are removed.

 Say you harvest a Sour Diesel plant and split it into two halves.
 You flash-freeze the first half to preserve all of the compounds that were available at the moment of harvest.
-This will ensure that none of the temperature-sensitive terpenes are lost.
-The second half, we dry and cure using traditional drying methods.
+This will ensure that none of the temperature-sensitive terpenes is lost.
+The second half, you dry and cure using traditional drying methods.